RobotLocomotion/drake/doc/_pages/developers.md

 Please also monitor for [unanswered StackOverflow posts](https://stackoverflow.com/unanswered/tagged/drake?tab=noanswers) once per day.
-If there are unanswered questions that you are unsure of the answer, consider posting on the Slack ``#onramp`` channel to see if someone can can look into the question.
+If there are unanswered questions that you are unsure of the answer, consider posting on the Slack ``#onramp`` channel to see if someone can look into the question.

 # Continuous Integration Notes